 Moreover, what an aspirant fails to schedule, in his/her preparation, is giving due time to the MCQ portion.
 Even if MCQs are focused, ironically you wouldn’t find them all in one place.
 I came across a website through Nawa e Waqt that is purely designed for MCQ preparation as of now.
 Surprisingly, MCQs for all the past papers are altogether put up, so one doesn’t have to digress.
 That is when I started giving time to MCQs preparation as well, and luckily 18 questions were ditto the same as what I prepared at Howfiv, which added straight 18 marks in my result, making me score high.

 Q. How much helpful did you find academy coaching for preparation?

-Q. Do notes, magazines, and websites help aspirants for their exam preparation?
+Q. Do notes, magazines, and websites help aspirants with their exam preparation?